Luxembourg Garden in Spring 13 copyright French Moments

 The statues of the Queens of France

-This is the case for the famous statues of the “Queens of France and famous women” (Reines de France et Femmes illustres).
+This is the case for the famous statues of the “Queens of France and famous women” (Reines de France et Femmes Illustres).

-It is a series of 20 sculptures in white marble set out on the right and left terraces around the great basin.
-Each statue measures between 2.30 and 3.80 metres in height and stands on a stone pedestal which indicates the name, its function, and the dates of birth and death of the person.
+Each statue measures between 2.30 and 3.80 metres in height and stands on a stone pedestal that indicates the name, its function, and the date of the person’s birth and death.

 Jardin du Luxembourg © French Moments